MikeDigitize/JSFundamentals/README.md

   var bar = "bar";
 }

-// error
-// bar is not available outside of the function scope console.log(bar);
+console.log(bar); // error - bar is not available outside of the function scope

 ```